ian-nai/rust_lemmatizer/README.md

 ## How to Use
 ### On Files
-To lemmatize text in a file, run the get_lemmas script using the following arguments, specifying your filename, the path to your csv containing lemmas and their associated forms, your desired file format for the output file, and the "file" command to specify that you're passing in a file rather than string:
+To lemmatize text in a file, run the get_lemmas script using the following arguments.
+Specify your filename, the path to your csv containing a list of lemmas and their associated forms, your desired file format for the output file, and the "file" command to specify that you're passing in a file rather than a string:
 ```
 cargo run --bin get_lemmas [YOUR FILENAME] [PATH TO LEMMA FILE] [FILE OUTPUT - txt or csv] file
 ```